-This program does not lead to additional licensure or certification.
+This program is not designed to meet the educational requirements for a specific professional license or certification that is required for employment in an occupation.
 As such, Trident has made no determination regarding prerequisites for licensure or certification in any state or jurisdiction.

-•

-BHE 226 Health Communication and Advocacy 4

-BHE 200 Essentials of Public Health 4

-BHS 220 Introduction to Health Statistics 4

-BHS 210 Introduction to Epidemiology 4

-BHA 310 Introduction to Legal and Ethical Aspects of Healthcare 4

-BHE 310 Health Promotion, Disease Prevention 4

-BHS 414 Cross Cultural Health Perspectives 4

-BHE 418 Health Behavior 4

-BHS 450 Health Care Delivery Systems 4

-BHS 499 Senior Capstone Project (for BSHS-NC) 4

-BPH 499 Senior Capstone Project (for BSHS-PH concentrations)
+Note: Courses are listed in academic sequence BHE 226 Health Communication and Advocacy BHE 200 Essentials of Public Health BHS 220 Introduction to Health Statistics BHS 210 Introduction to Epidemiology BHA 310 Introduction to Legal and Ethical Aspects of Healthcare BHE 310 Health Promotion, Disease Prevention BHS 414 Cross Cultural Health Perspectives BHE 418 Health Behavior 1 BHS 450 Health Care Delivery Systems BHS 499 Senior Capstone Project (for BSHS-NC) BPH 499 Senior Capstone Project (for BSHS-PH concentrations)